 Once the SKU has been added to the deal, simply click on "Add time period".

 RevOps then anchors the end date of the second period to the end of the full contract.

 As independent periods, you can now adjust the quantity and adjusted price for each period.

-For some businesses, the modifying and adjusting the service dates of a line item allows too much flexibility and room for error.
+For some businesses, modifying and adjusting the service dates of a line item allows too much flexibility and room for error.

 As an Admin, you may choose which roles have the permission to adjust the service dates of each line item.

-To do this, go to the SKU Setting for the role that you'd like to edit.
-Under "Field-Based Permissions", you'll be able to see and select the roles that can:
+To do this, go to the SKU Settings for the SKU you'd like to edit.
+Under the "Field-Based Permissions" label, you'll be able to see and select the roles that can:

 If the role is not specified, they'll see a "Lock" icon instead of "Edit" next to the field.
 For example, the image below is what a Sales Rep would see since they aren't able to edit the Service Period Start date.

 Field-Based Permissions may also be set on the template for each SKU already added to the deal.
-When setting field-based permissions on the template, these permissions will override any permission set on the SKU.
+When setting field-based permissions on the template, these permissions will override any permissions set on the SKU.